ortiza5/modding-vivaldi/community/sharing.md

 ## Describing your mods

 Now that you've added your code, titled your post, and tagged it, you need to write content!
-What you write is really up to you, but be sure to include what the mod does, how it will help people, and if it has any shortcomings or bugs or does not work with certain settings.
+What you write is really up to you, but be sure to include what the mod does, how it will help people, and if it has any shortcomings or bugs or if it does not work with certain settings.

 You should also **include a screenshot**.
 If the mod does something that can only be shown through a screen recording, take a screen recording and upload it as a GIF.
 You can find some screen recording tools in the resources section of this guide.

 Good job, I hope to see your mods soon! 👍